-Scope of the Indian Trusts Act, 1882
+Scope of the Indian Trust Act, 1882

-- 2.11 The scope of the Act is as follows: - (i) Creation of Trusts Chapter II (Sections 4 to 10) - (ii) Duties and Liabilities of Trustees Chapter III (Sections 11 to 30) - (iii) Rights and Powers of Trustees Chapter IV (Sections 31 to 45) - (iv) Disabilities of Trustees Chapter V (Sections 46 to 54) - (v) Rights and Liabilities of Beneficiaries Chapter VI (Sections 55 to 69) - (vi) Vacation of the Office of Trustees Chapter VII (Sections 70 to 76) - (vii) Extinction of Trusts Chapter VIII (Sections 77 to 79) - (viii) Certain Obligations in the Nature of Trusts Chapter IX (Sections 81 to 94)
+The scope of the Act is as follows:

+- (i) Creation of Trusts Chapter II (Sections 4 to 10) - (ii) Duties and Liabilities of Trustees Chapter III (Sections 11 to 30) - (iii) Rights and Powers of Trustees Chapter IV (Sections 31 to 45) - (iv) Disabilities of Trustees Chapter V (Sections 46 to 54) - (v) Rights and Liabilities of Beneficiaries Chapter VI (Sections 55 to 69)

+- (vi) Vacation of the Office of Trustees Chapter VII (Sections 70 to 76) - (vii) Extinction of Trusts Chapter VIII (Sections 77 to 79) - (viii) Certain Obligations in the Nature of Trusts Chapter IX (Sections 81 to 94)

-The First Chapter of the Act states that "Trust is an obligation annexed to the ownership of property and arising out of a confidence reposed in and accepted by the owner, or declared and accepted by him, for the benefit of another, or of another and the owner".
+The Chapter I of the Act states that "Trust is an obligation annexed to the ownership of property and arising out of a confidence reposed in and accepted by the owner, or declared and accepted by him, for the benefit of another, or of another and the owner".

-The Second Chapter of the Act deals with the creation of trusts.
-It declares that a trust may be created for any "lawful purpose" and states that the purpose of a trust is lawful unless it :
+The Chapter II of the Act deals with the creation of trusts.
+It declares that a trust may be created for any "lawful purpose" and states that the purpose of a trust is lawful unless it:

-- (a) forbidded by law, or - (b) is of such a nature that, if permitted, it would defeat the provisions of any law, or - (c) is fraudulent, or - (d) involves or implies injury to the person or property of another, or - (e) the Court regards it as immoral or opposed to public policy.
+- (a) forbidden by law, or - (b) is of such a nature that, if permitted, it would defeat the provisions of any law, or - (c) is fraudulent, or - (d) involves or implies injury to the person or property of another, or - (e) the Court regards it as immoral or opposed to public policy.

-Chapter III deals with a trustees's duties and also liablities arising from breach of these duties.
+Chapter III deals with a trustee's duties and also liabilities arising from breach of these duties.
 Section 20 gives a list of securities on which a trustee can invest trust funds.
-Sectio 23 declares the measure of the trutee's liablity in case of a breach of trust
+Section 23 specifies the extent of the trustee's liability in case of a breach of trust.

 Chapter IV treats of the rights ad powers of trustees.
-Section 34 fo the Chapter empowers turstees to apply to a principal Civil Court of original jurisdiction for advice on any questions regarding the management and administration of the trust-property.
+Section 34 of the Chapter empowers trustees to apply to a principal Civil Court of original jurisdiction for advice on any questions regarding the management and administration of the trust-property.
 Section 36 of the Act deals with the general authority of a trustee.

-Chapter V deals with disabilities of the trustee and Chapter VI cover the rights and liabilities of the beneficiary.
-Chapter VII deals with vacating the office of trustee and incidentally deals with the appointment of new trustees, and declares that, on the death or discharge of one of several co-trustees, and declares that, on the death or discharge of one of several co-trustees, the trust survives and the rust-property passes to the other, unless the instrument of trust expressly declares otherwise.
+Chapter V deals with disabilities of the trustee and

+Chapter VI specifies the rights and liabilities of the beneficiary.

+Chapter VII deals with vacation the office of trustee and incidentally deals with the appointment of new trustees, and declares that, on the death or discharge of one of several co-trustees, and declares that, on the death or discharge of one of several co-trustees, the trust survives and the rust-property passes to the other, unless the instrument of trust expressly declares otherwise.

-Chapter VIII treats of the extinction of trusts and incidentally of their revocation.
+Chapter VIII deals with of the extinction of trusts and incidentally of their revocation.
 Section 77 states that a trust is extinguished -

-- (a) when its purpose is completely fulfilled; or - (b) when its purpose becomes unlawful; or - (c) when the fulfillment of its purpose becomes impossible by destruction of the trust-property or otherwise; or - (d) when the trust, being revocable, is expressly revoked.
+- (a) when its purpose is completely fulfilled; or - (b) when its purpose becomes unlawful; or - (c) when the fulfilment of its purpose becomes impossible by destruction of the trust-property or otherwise; or - (d) when the trust, being revocable, is expressly revoked.